 Pat's extensive industry knowledge has earned him many key positions in various organizations.
 Some of his involvements include: past chairman, current board and member of the officers group for CTIA, past board member and executive committee member for the USTelecom Association, past president and board member of the Competitive Carrier Association (CCA), past president and board member for the Wisconsin State Telecommunications Association, past board member of the Associated Carrier Group and past president of the Eastern Rural Telecommunications Association.
-Pat received the Outstanding Achievement Award from the Rural Carriers Association (RCA), now known as CCA in 2008 and Outstanding Service Award from RCA in 2010.
-Additionally, he recieved the first ever Lifetime Achievement award from CCA in 2018.
+Pat recieved the Outstanding Achievement Award from the Rural Carriers Association (RCA), now known as CCA, in 2008 and Outstanding Service Award from RCA in 2010.
+He recieved the first ever Lifetime Achievement award from CCA in 2018.
+Additionally, Pat was inducted into the Wireless Hall of Fame in 2021 by the Wireless History Foundation.
 He also serves on the board for Ha Ha's Hero Foundation.

 Pat has five children, five grandchildren and four stepchildren and resides in Green Bay with his wife, Karen Van Gemert.
 He is a graduate of St. Norbert College and the Advanced Telephone Management program through the University of Kansas.

 His knowledge combined with his more than 30 years of telecom experience allows Rob to speak on a number of subjects.
 As a Competent Toastmaster, he has traveled the globe for speaking engagements during the last ten years.
 In addition to various state telecommunications meetings, Rob has spoken on behalf of the Wireless Communications Association, Broadband Wireless Forum, OPASTCO, Telecoms and IT Brand Building and Development Forum in London, UK the Broadband Fixed Wireless Access World Congress in Rome, Italy, Femtocells Asia, 5th Global CDMA Operation & Development Forum in Shanghai and Femtocells World Summit, just to name a few.
 In 2011, Rob was accepted as a professional member of the National Speaker's Organization.